go-coldbrew/go-coldbrew.github.io/Cookiecutter.md

 ## Next Steps

-Now that you have a project, you might want to learn more about some of the [Common Patterns] in ColdBrew.
+Now that you have a project, you might want to learn more about some of the [How To] in ColdBrew.

 ---
-[Common Patterns]: /patterns
+[How To]: /howto